aboujaoudew/dyn_qual_compil/README.md

 - model_reactions_alphabet.txt: the alphabet of the model
 - mass_invar.txt: a mass invariant of the model.

+The following command:
+- make
+removes any output file, compile each model and translate all dot into pdf.
+The generated results (both .dot and .pdf files) are stored in the folder "case_studies/model/output_files" where "model" denotes the name of the model (here either "prozone" or "unary_vs_binary").

+It is also possible to decompose the computation of this script stepwise.

+The following command removes any existing output:
+- make clean

-To generate the results from the inputs, use the command line:
+The following commands generate the results from the inputs:
 - make prozone: to generate the results for the prozone case study
 - make unary_vs_binary: to generate the results for the unary vs binary case study
 - make models: to compile all models

-The generated results are .dot files which are stored in the folder "case_studies/model/output_files" where "model" denotes the name of the model (here either "prozone" or "unary_vs_binary").

-Then use the command line: make pdf, to generate the resulting graphs in .pdf format from the .dot file.
+The following command compiles dot files into pdf files:
+- make pdf